 Please read our news item on emergency response for Afghanistan as an example of how IDA’s emergency supplies support our health partners providing healthcare on the ground.

 IDA can also provide product kits for specific emergency health situations.
-We supply three different cholera care kits designed to treat patients within a health facility or at the community level.
+We supply three different cholera kits designed to treat patients within a health facility or at the community level.
 The kits contain IV fluids, oral rehydration salts, and a large assortment of medicines and consumable products.
 Cholera beds are also available, either as part of a kit or separately.
 The cholera kits are designed to help prepare for an outbreak and to support the first month of the response.

 SEVERE ACUTE MALNUTRITION

 Severe acute malnutrition is characterised by a very low weight compared to height, visible wasting, and/or nutritional oedema.
-The SAM/PED 2020 kit we supply includes medicines, renewables (single use) and equipment to treat paediatric diseases, next to the treatment of severe acute malnutrition.
+The PED/SAM 2020 kit we supply includes medicines, renewables (single use) and equipment to treat paediatric diseases, next to the treatment of severe acute malnutrition.
 This prepacked kit is designed for use where there is disruption of medical supplies in emergency settings to fill the gap until the medical supply mechanisms are restored.